kyma-project/kyma/docs/event-bus/docs/03-02-event-flow-requirements.md

 ### Consume Events

-Configure the lambdas and services to use the `push` command for consuming Events coming from the App.
+Configure lambdas and services to use the `push` command for consuming Events coming from the App.
 To make sure the lambda or the service receive the Events, register a webhook for them by creating a [Subscription custom resource](/docs/components/event-bus#custom-resource-subscription).

 ### Publish Events

 Make sure that the external solution sends Events to Kyma.
-For details of the Event flow see [this](/docs/components/event-bus#architecture) document.
+For details of the Event flow, see [this](/docs/components/event-bus#architecture) document.